The Alford American Family Association

 In about 1972 Hugh Edwin Alford finished his In Search of My Alford Ancestors.
 It is not known that he ever formally published the work but it has been photocopied many times and can be found in interested libraries and it was published in two issues of the Alford Family Bulletin (see below).

 Sketch of Alford Family was compiled by the late Jewell Alford Gallaugher, AAFA #0003.
 A copy of the sketch was sent to Gil Alford by Deena B. Cross, AAFA #0126 in 1982 when he was just beginning his Alford work.
 It was not until the next year that he made contact with Jewell.
 They corresponded for about six years after that.
 The file size of this genealogy is about 4MB.
-If you have trouble accessing it then send AAFA an email for a copy.
+If you have trouble accessing it, then email Alford_Staff@AlfordAssociation.org for a copy.
+Please place "Attn: Librarian" on the email subject line.
 Jewell once informed Gil that she was a self-taught typist and you will appreciate that as you work with the genealogy.
 She did an awesome job though to compile 34 legal size pages (reduced for this version) in the days before computers, copy machines, etc.

 Gilbert K. "Gil" Alford, Jr., one of the founders of this association, began publishing About Alfords in 1982.
 It was a more or less quarterly newsletter of about 24 pages.
 It continued for 37 issues until 1991 when it was discontinued in favor of the AAFA Quarterly.
 Gil "inherited" the works of Tressie Bowman and the AAFA "inherited" Gil's work.